About the DPG in Ethiopia

 Established in 2001, the DPG was initially known as the Development Assistance Group (DAG) and was designed to focus on policy dialogue, as well as coordinate and harmonize the support of development partners to the government’s national development plan and the Millennium Development Goals (MDGs).

-To address recurring aid cooperation challenges, the Government of Ethiopia (GoE) and DPs have established a formal dialogue architecture at both policy and technical levels.
+To address recurring aid cooperation challenges, the Government of Ethiopia (GoE) and development partners have established a formal dialogue architecture at both policy and technical levels.
 This includes the High-Level Forum (HLF) and Joint Working Groups (JWGs).
 These platforms, such as the High-Level Development Forum (HLDF), High Level Business Forum (HLBF) and Joint Working Groups, facilitate crucial dialogue and work towards the common goal of sustainable development in Ethiopia.

 DPG Co-chairs